Mayrou/EAD-ORB/README.md

 # EAD-ORB

-Official C++ implementation for the paper:  Enhanced Feature Matching: Entropy-Guided ORB with Adaptive Descriptors
+### Official C++ Implementation of "Enhanced Feature Matching: Entropy-Guided ORB with Adaptive Descriptors"

 This repository contains the source code for the EAD-ORB feature matching algorithm, designed to overcome the limitations of standard ORB in challenging conditions such as drastic illumination changes and low-texture regions.